Bob Basset: Masks

 Masks have become Bob Basset's specialty.
 He makes unique leather masks for use in a number of different fields such as fashion, music, cinema, and so on.

 The studio has more than a thousand masks in its portfolio, including masks representing demons, zombies, unicorns, aliens, various animals, and dragons.
 Bob Basset created a number of different skull and horse masks, as well as a mask with horns that look like claws.
 Some of the Bob Basset masks are his famous masks for Sid Wilson, the Plague Doctor mask, the Cthulhu mask, the David Michelangelo mask, a mask that looks like Darth Vader’s helmet, and an Orthodox Van Helsing (which has a speaker to scare away demons).
 All of the Bob Basset masks have a complicated structure; some of them have built-in cooling systems, 3D-glasses, and lasers.

 Bob Basset has made masks for bikers, a motorcycle helmet for a private collection, and a biker's mask for the Iron Custom Motorcycles speed record project Inspirium.

+In 2026, archival Bob Basset masks became the basis for three complete looks in the MUTABOR collection — Dog, Horse and Bird.
+The masks were supplemented with constructions for the arms and legs, costume elements and accessories that alter the silhouette and movement of the human body.
+In this way, masks created by the studio in different years became parts of complete fashion looks.